 For example, if one member of a couple is the primary income earner, they hold power over the money, which may be used as a coercive control tactic.
 Gaslighting is a type of narcissistic abuse in which the perpetrator often lacks empathy and has high levels of entitlement and antisocial attributes (Arabi, 2019).

 In relationships, gaslighters deceive their partners into believing that they are the source of problems as they go about criticizing, belittling, and abusing their partner with no accountability for their faults (Arabi, 2019).

 Gaslighting is a long process that works in stages.
 For example, at the beginning of a relationship, the victim may only notice that something uncomfortable is happening within the relationship but may be unclear as to precisely what it is.

-Is There Gaslighting at Work?
+Is There Gaslighting in the Workplace?

 Within the workplace, gaslighting is believed to rely on external reinforcement to be effective (Adkins, 2019).

-For example, an individual who makes his/her coworker feel unskilled and mentally off may do so to appear competent in the eyes of the supervisor.
+For example, an individual who makes their coworker feel unskilled and mentally off may do so to appear competent in the eyes of the supervisor.
 Sarkis (2018) describes some workplace gaslighting behaviors such as: